 When bloggers sign up for my newsletter, they leave their email address.

 When I work with bloggers on blogger outreach I collect their bank details and postal address.

 It’s not the most user-friendly (it’s in HTML code so you have to copy it into the HTML text version of your blog) and you will need to read it through as there was some US-specific guidance which I deleted.
-However, I used the template as a base to make sure I’d included everything I had needed to-and reworded a few parts so it was a bit more user-friendly.
+However, I used the template as a base and reworded a few parts so it was a bit more user-friendly.

 I hope this blog post has proved helpful and do let me know if you need any more GDPR tips!
 I’m certainly not an expert but I hope blogging my experiences might be useful!

 More Useful Posts to Read

 Everything you need to know about tax self-assessment.